 Please consider rating this mod if you like it. 🙂

-You can access timeline graphs of over 20 different metrics, including:
+You can access up to 60 timeline graphs, including:

 – Science output, and exploration progress

-– A galaxy map where you can see exactly which empire owned which systems at any time
+There is also a historical galaxy map showing which empire owned which systems at any time.

 1. Subscribe to this workshop mod

 2. Download the latest release of the Dashboard from https://github.com/eliasdoehne/stellaris-dashboard/releases.

 3. Follow the instructions at https://github.com/eliasdoehne/stellaris-dashboard for your operating system.

 4. Run the dashboard program and play the game.
 As soon as a new save file is generated, the program should read it in the background and add it to the database.